localhost

 app.listen(3000)We recommend to always use method chaining to provide an accurate type inference.

-Elysia by design, is compose of multiple mini Elysia apps which can run independently like a microservice that communicate with each other.
+Elysia, by design, is composed of multiple mini Elysia apps which can run independently like microservices that communicate with each other.

 Each Elysia instance is independent and can run as a standalone server.

-When an instance need to use another instance's service, you must explicitly declare the dependency.
+When an instance needs to use another instance's service, you must explicitly declare the dependency.

 import { Elysia } from 'elysia'